caltechlibrary/shelltools/range.md

 range is a simple utility for shell scripts that emits a list of integers starting with the first command line argument and ending with the last integer command line argument.
+It is a subset of functionality found in the Unix _seq_ command.

 If the first argument is greater than the last then it counts down otherwise it counts up.